1 Kiwifruit, 2 Kiwifruit… What it’s Really Like to Work in a Kiwifruit Packhouse

 Can you imagine yourself travelling to the other side of the world to pack fruit?
 Clare Balmer couldn’t either while working in her marketing career in the UK.
 A year later, there she was getting stuck into one of the most popular backpacking jobs in New Zealand.
 Clare tells us what it’s really like to work in a kiwifruit packhouse in New Zealand…

-However, when I moved to New Zealand I wanted to do seasonal work, rather then getting another office job.
-When it dawns on your that you could be sat behind a desk for the next 40 years, you realise two years out will not affect your career, and the experience will be unquantifiable for your CV.
+However, when I moved to New Zealand I wanted to do seasonal work, rather than getting another office job.
+When it dawns on you that you could be sat behind a desk for the next 40 years, you realise two years out will not affect your career, and the experience will be unquantifiable for your CV.

 15 things I learnt/thought while working in a Kiwifruit packhouse